-A detailed PAI statement is reported on the webiste.
+A detailed PAI statement will be reported on the webiste by June 30, 2024.
 All PAI are registered in the Celsia sustainability software by the operation manager, FORAS and monitored at the project level.
 The PAI have been tracked since the Fund inception in 2022.
 A sustainability report is reviewed by the Board on a quarterly basis.
-None of the indicators are above a threshold indicating that the Fund's investments caused significant harm to any environmental or social invesment objective.
+None of the indicators are above a threshold indicating that the Fund's investments caused significant harm to any envrionmental or social investment objective.

-Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+--- Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: